Quotations and Allusions in

 Finally, there was

-the ancient Greek dramatist Aeschylus, author of the tragedy Prometheus
+Greek dramatist Aeschylus, author of the tragedy Prometheus Bound, and

 In his 1950 polemic with philosopher C. E. M. Joad on “The Pains of Animals” (in God in the Dock, 1970, p.
 171), Lewis suggested the even more obvious link between the poet Shelley and the Prometheus theme (Shelley himself wrote a verse drama Prometheus Unbound):